 (It would be 10 out of 10, but jalapeños don’t pair well with soup.)

 When I run out of jars of pickled jalapeños, it is like running out of coffee – a serious emergency.

-(My favorite jalapeño slices are Jeff’s Naturals.
+(My favorite jalapeño slices are Jeff’s Garden.
 They are thickly cut and have a great crunch to them.)